1997 Stanley Cup playoffs: (4) Florida Panthers vs. (5) New York Rangers

 This was the first playoff meeting between these two teams.
 Game 5 was the final playoff game played at Miami Arena.

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Colorado Avalanche vs. (8) Chicago Blackhawks

 This was the second consecutive and second overall playoff meeting between these two teams; with Colorado winning last year's series in six games.

 (2) Dallas Stars vs. (7) Edmonton Oilers

 This was the third playoff meeting between these two teams; with the teams splitting the two previous series.
 They last met in the 1991 Clarence Campbell Conference Final where the Minnesota North Stars defeated Edmonton in five games.
+This was the Oilers' last playoff series victory against the Stars until 2024 as they lost the next five series against Dallas.

 (3) Detroit Red Wings vs. (6) St. Louis Blues

 This was the second consecutive and fifth overall playoff meeting between these two teams; with the teams splitting the four previous series.
 Detroit won last year's Western Conference Semifinals in seven games.
+Game three was Craig McTavish's final game and the last NHL game ever with a helmetless player.